modux/RouteScent/README.md

 RouteScent
 ==========

-Smell routers from network traffic or capture files
+Find routers from network traffic or capture files